 Certain connectors have metal contacts that are designed to mate with themselves instead of having a single-gender for convenience.
 Here is a link to some rectangular connectors as examples: https://www.digikey.com/short/0zzbb370

-There are more examples that I’ll add to show that it happens on occasion for a few categories.
+There are more examples that could occur for other categories.
 If you ever have questions on discrepancies, feel free to ask on the forum.